jpsm83/restaurant-pos-OLD/backlogErrors.md

 - daily saler report have to be tested once we got all the models tested and with data
 - transform cloudinaryActions route to be a function to be used in all the creations that could have images
+- -check if all findByIdAndUpdate is done with $set